platformsh/platformsh-docs/sites/platform/src/languages/elixir.md

 ---
 title: "Elixir"
-description: Platform.sh supports building and deploying applications written in Elixir.
-There is no default flavor for the build phase, but you can define it explicitly in your build hook.
-Platform.sh Elixir images support both committed dependencies and download-on-demand.
-The underlying Erlang version is 22.0.7.
+description: "{{< vendor/name >}} supports building and deploying applications written in Elixir.
+There is no default flavor for the build phase, but you can define it explicitly in your build hook. {{< vendor/name >}} Elixir images support both committed dependencies and download-on-demand.
+The underlying Erlang version is 22.0.7."
 ---

 {{% description %}}